deepakmishra4688-Algo/deepakmishra4688-Algo/README.md

 # 💡 About Me

-I am a Computer Science student with a strong passion for **Data Science, Full-Stack Development, Open Source, and Emerging Technologies**.
+I am a Computer Science student passionate about **Data Science, Full-Stack Development, and Modern Technologies**.
-I believe in learning by building — from small scripts to real-world applications.
+I believe in **learning by building** — from small programs to real-world applications.

 🎯 **Career Goal:**
-Become a skilled Data Scientist and Software Developer and secure a professional internship by my 3rd year.
+Become a skilled Data Scientist and Software Developer and secure an internship by my 3rd year.

 🌱 **Currently Learning:**
 Java Data Structures & Algorithms